-Chatham Island pigeon/parea
+Chatham Island pigeon conservation

 The Chatham Island pigeon or parea (Hemiphaga chathamensis) is one of two species of native pigeon in New Zealand.
+It is heavier than the New Zealand pigeon, and has a red bill with an orange tip.

 Parea killed by cat

 DOC undertakes cat, rat and possum control within the Tuku Nature Reserve and assists owners of adjacent Conservation Covenants to do the same.
-Ironically, traps set to protect parea by catching cats sometimes catch parea.
-Considerable effort is put into trap placement and understanding parea behavour in an effort to avoid this.

 You can help